Full Menu

 Overview: Provides eligible students who have an IEP and identified critical life skills, with small group instruction by a Special Education Teacher.
 Eligibility is discussed and determined at the student’s IEP meeting.
 Students must fit specific criteria to be eligible.
 The program will take place in person at a designated site.

-Elementary Locations: Cardinal Elementary School or Arlington Traditional School
+Elementary Locations: Abingdon Elementary School or Discovery Elementary School

 Times: 9:15 am – 1:15 pm